RiccLQL/COMP559-Bubble-SPH/README.md

 - Responds to mouse movement on desktop, and touch input on mobile.
 - Please use a browser that supports WebGL (like Google Chrome).

-If you'd like to run the code locally on your computer, follow these steps:
+#### If you'd like to run the code locally on your computer, follow these steps:

 First, make sure you install node.js and npm.

-On a command line interface:
+On a command line interface,
 - `git clone https://github.com/RiccLQL/COMP559-Bubble-SPH`
 - `cd COMP559-Bubble-SPH`
 - `npm install http-server -g`